mgood7123/AndroidUI-Test-Framework/README.md

 `MeasureMap` does not provide much documentation which is unfortunate, however examples exist on https://wickedflame.github.io/MeasureMap

-logging, if enabled, the current iteration progress of the benchmark
+logging, if enabled, will display the current iteration progress of the benchmark

 logging can be turned on and off via `runner.Logging`